Learning

 Technologies I am currently play with:

 - Model Context Protocol (MCP): I believe this is a game-changer for “UI-less” apps.
-Imagine asking your system: “Set an alert if the production KPI on line XY drops below 80%” without touching a dashboard.
+Imagine asking your system: “Set an alert if the production KPI on a line XY drops below 80%” without touching a dashboard.
 My early PoCs are extremely promising.

 - Python/Django Deep Dive: I’m pushing my Django skills further by building a D&D Narrator—a system for generating nuanced, pseudo-random location descriptions using custom MCP tools for data retrieval.

-- htmx: … mostly as a part of my Narrator project
+htmx: … mostly as a part of my Narrator projectIt’s a love/hate thing… and I already know: hate for me :-) Here is why

 - Kotlin: I touched it years ago, but I’m itching to build a proper native mobile app to see how the ecosystem has matured.